 Developers can’t read thoughts, so you can’t expect them to understand everything that has to be done and how things are work in your industry without all the details being explained.

 There are things that may seem completely logical to you, but incomprehensible to developers without your industry knowledge.

 Here are some tips to minimize these kinds of errors:

 - Start by choosing a software development company that understands your industry.

 - If you don’t know what you want, don’t start the project.
 It is very important that you know what you want out of the project before you even get started.

 - Allow the developers to write the specifications based on what you tell him or her.
 With this, there will be a "check and balance" and it will be easy to see if the assignment is correctly understood.

 - Don’t say something like "We'll find out later" or "The developer will know what to do when he or she comes to it" when you’re not sure yet on what you want to happen with the project.
 Surely, the developer won’t know it if you yourself don’t.

 - Avoid making a huge project at the outset.
 Aim for a minimum viable product (MVP) to go live.
-Split the project into phases as it will be easier for the programmer to understand what exactly should be done.
+Split the project into phases as it will be easier for the developer to understand what exactly should be done.
 You also reduce the risk of developing functionalities that end up not being used because after each phase, you have the opportunity to evaluate what will be part of the next phase, based on the things you learned in the previous phase.

 - Last but not the least, communicate as clearly as you can.
 Misunderstandings can result to huge problems, but it can easily be avoided by proper communication.

 There are no hard-and-fast rules to eradicate software bugs, and as you have read, there are many factors that come into play.
 However, this does not mean that software development companies should be complacent.